 We provide a full global service to banks, investment firms, brokers, insurance and reinsurance companies, exchanges, SEFs/MTFs, clearing and settlement providers, fund firms, payment service providers and corporations on the laws and regulations of the world’s key financial and commercial centres.
 Capitalising on our regulatory knowledge and insight, we provide innovative solutions on a cross-border and local basis and assist clients in cultivating their relationships with regulators.

 beqom provides a Total Compensation cloud solution that addresses all aspects of compensation and performance for both Sales & HR.
 Its platform allows business managers to lead, align and motivate their employees.beqom focuses exclusively on managing compensation for large enterprises who cannot afford to compromise on their compensation strategy.
 This exclusive focus on compensation enables beqom to address the needs of global industry leaders.
 As a result companies like Microsoft, Vodafone and CNHi have selected beqom to manage their compensation and performance processes...making their people happy.
 For more information, visit www.beqom.com

-Digiterre enables technological and organisational change for many of the world’s leading organisations – be they commodity or energy traders, banks or investment managers, digital disruptors or public service providers.
-We envisage, design and deliver software and data solutions that users want, need and love to use.
+Digiterre is a software and data engineering consultancy that enables technological and organisational transformation for many of the world’s leading organisations.
+We envisage, design and deliver software and data engineering solutions that users want, need and love to use.

 Drink Reception Sponsors (1)